epixjava/SRPG-Restoration-Project/README.md

 ## Introduction

 Hello!
 The SRPG decomp Project is a an effort to restore\recreate the Gamecube Version of Sonic RPG Console.
-Allowing the Homebrew list on <https://gchomebrew.com/> to be comeplete and one more game to run on our beloved Gamecubes.
+This allows the Homebrew list on <https://gchomebrew.com/> to be comeplete and one more game to run on our beloved Gamecubes.
 The game was orgionally developed by gameblala.

 * Why?